 Molecular Diffusion Term: This term is the classical gradient diffusion or laminar diffusion term which is the viscosity time gradient of turbulent kinetic energy.

 Modelling of Terms in Turbulent Kinetic Energy Equation

 This led to the famous 2 Equations Turbulence Model, K-Epsilon or K-Omega Turbulence Model.

 Reynolds averaging is one of the approaches used to eliminate the turbulence scales.
 The application of this approach leads to the Reynolds Averaged Navier-Stokes (RANS) equations.

 This leads naturally to two-equation turbulence models.
-Turbulence Kinetic Energy (k) is the mean kinetic energy per unit mass associated with eddies in turbulent flow.
+Turbulence Kinetic Energy (k) is the mean kinetic energy per unit mass associated with eddies in a turbulent flow.

 Turbulence Kinetic Energy (k) only contains the normal/isotropic part of the Reynolds Stress Tensor.

-The shear component or anisotropic part of the Reynolds Stress (Which is very important in strong rotating flows) is not considered in 2 Equation Model Turbulence Modelling Approach.
+The shear component or anisotropic part of the Reynolds Stress (Which is very important in strong rotating flows) is not considered in the 2 Equation Model Turbulence Modelling Approach.